kernelkit/infix/src/net/README.md

 ----------------

-net applies a configuration from `/run/net/next`, where `next` is a file that holds the number of the current generation.
+net applies a configuration from `/run/net/next`, where `next` is a file that holds the number of the next net generation.
 It is up to the user, i.e., sysrepo, to create the below tree structure with commands to run.

 The setup we start with and later move `eth4` from `lag0` to `br0`.